fluenc-lang/fluenc/README.md

 It's still possible to perform dynamic memory allocation by utilizing the C interop facilities of the language, which can be useful when extending the core libraries for example.

+# Generically typed

+FluenC is a generically typed language.
+What does this mean?

+If you come from a C++ background, the easiest way of thinking about the type system in FluenC is to imagine that every single value is a template.

 # Iterators

 Since there are no allocations, consumption of arrays and similar structures works slightly different from other languages.
 You only ever work with one element at a time, making the memory model predictable.